HeshanKarunaratne/aws/README.md

             - Best practice is to use SSH agent forwarding

 7 .
 SSH Agent Forwarding - Connecting to EC2 Instances
+- To connect to an instance that resides in a private subnet through an instance in public subnetwork
 - Steps
     1. Navigate to local machine
         - For windows use 'putty' and for MAC use terminal